jg-pacheco/browsing-time-optimization/README.md

 We start by considering a full range of possible values for Preview Length (30 - 120 sec) and Match Score (0 - 100) design factors.
 To determine the optimal values for the factors, we conducted a follow-up two-factor central composite design (CCD) to fit a second-order response surface model.
-The experiment utilized axial conditions with a value of a = (^) ξ 2.
-To define practical experimental conditions, the value of "a" was chosen to be as close to (^) ξ 2 as possible, resulting in the Preview Length and Match Score values.
+The experiment utilized axial conditions with a value of $a = \sqrt{2}$.
+To define practical experimental conditions, the value of $a$ was chosen to be as close to $\sqrt{2}$ as possible, resulting in the Preview Length and Match Score values.
 Contour plots of the fitted response surface are shown in the figure below.

 The stationary point for this second-order model is located (in coded units) at X 1 = - 14. and X 2 = 9.3044.
-In natural units, this corresponds to a Preview Length of - 366.9622 and a Match Score of 375.6545.
+In natural units, this corresponds to a Preview Length of -366.9622 and a Match Score of 375.6545.
 We noticed that the optimal values for Preview Length and Match Score lie outside the acceptable range for the factors.
 This is likely due to the relationship between the factors needing to be fully captured by the model and the response and CCD